5 Negative Human Resources Practices That Should Be Extinct

 Benefits?
 HR cannot be the point of contact for benefits either if you expect to spend your time on the strategic needs of the business for employee performance, motivation, engagement, and satisfaction.

 Major healthcare insurance companies and providers have comprehensive websites and customer service representatives that can access employee accounts and answer all of their questions about eligible services and processes.
-There is no need for HR employees to have to answer or be experts on the ins and outs of policies—unless an employee has a problem.
+There is no need for HR employees to have to explain or be experts on the ins and outs of policies—unless an employee has a problem.
 In those cases, help the employee solve their problem.

-Failing to list salary or salary range in posted positions.
 Yes, HR practitioners are aware of all of the arguments, both pro, and con on this topic, and they have been debated at length, in HR discussion groups.
 But, many HR managers have landed squarely in the court that advocates transparency on salary so that HR staff, hiring managers, and prospective employees don’t waste everybody’s time.

 Readers have long complained that they apply for jobs only to find out after an interview or two or a job offer, that the proffered salary is way too low.
 Candidates also complain about feeling strung along by employers who indicate that a range is available then offer an experienced applicant the lowest number in the range.